eclipse-tractusx/tractusx-edc-kafka-extension/PoC/README.md

 - Kafka PULL
 - Get transfer process

-After initiating the Kafka pull transfer, the Kafka Consumer App wil automatically pick up the EDR and connect to the Kafka Broker.
+When using the docker compose setup, the requests will be executed by the provider and consumer applications.
+Afterward, data transfer will be initiated automatically.

 ### DataAddress Schema